History of English amateur cricket: Schools cricket from 1805 to 1863

 Ward's old school of Winchester was the main challenger to Eton and Harrow.
 Harrow v Winchester was first played in 1825 and Eton v Winchester in 1826.
 Winchester won both of those games convincingly.
 H. S. Altham records that "there was a great public school festival at Lord's until its demise in 1854" which involved Eton, Harrow and Winchester.
 Meanwhile, of 234 "blues" awarded by Cambridge and Oxford from 1827 to 1854, 140 went to pupils of these three schools.

 According to Pycroft, Winchester had the best players in the 1820s and 1830s for, at Oxford, their former pupils challenged and defeated the rest of the university and they also won a match against the combined universities at Lord's.
 Six Wykehamists played in the inaugural varsity match in 1827 but the main participants in this were Charles Wordsworth of Harrow and Herbert Jenner of Eton.
 Charles Harenc of Harrow became the best amateur bowler of the 1830s.
 Notable Etonians of the time included Harvey Fellows and the fearsome pace bowler Walter Marcon.

 The 1820s and 1830s saw the beginning of "Muscular Christianity" in the public schools.
-Dr Thomas Arnold at Rugby is often considered the "founder" of this movement but in terms of cricket it was at Winchester that the best effect was achieved, especially in their athletic approach to fielding.
+Dr Thomas Arnold at Rugby is often hailed as the "founder" of this movement but, in terms of cricket, it was at Winchester that the best effect was achieved, especially in their athletic approach to fielding.
 Although this was hyped as something new, there are plenty of references to outstanding athletic fielders in the 18th century such as Thomas Waymark, John Small, Tom Taylor and William Yalden.